ChatTheatre/SkotOS-Doc/Story_Builder/The_Parser/Staff_Plus_Commands.md

 #### +tas
    * Usage: +tas (brings up helpfile)
    * Task and Assist System.
 Very extensive system for the filing of assists, bugs, typos, ideas, and socials.
-Also allows staff to file tasks into personal queues. __As a staff member, you must become familiar with the system as it will be used often.
-It is not a complicated system, but there are a lot of commands to review.
-Any questions on its usage, please ask Geli.__
+Also allows staff to file tasks into personal queues.

 #### +title
    * Usage: +title character "title"